Logos, fonts and templates

 Use EPS for desktop software including Adobe Creative Suite.

-Download the NCAS Logo in Full Colour with Transparent Background (EPS)
+Download the National Centre for Atmospheric Science (NCAS) Logo in Full Colour with Transparent Background (EPS)

 Use EMP for Microsoft Office software.